microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-app.md

-# Run tasks with Factory Orchestrator
+# Use the Factory Orchestrator app
+The app is a Windows-only app and it depends on the service to run.
+However, it can connect to a service running on any DUT on your local network, not just to the same device the app is running on.
+This includes connecting to a DUT running Linux!

+## Run a TaskList
-Once you've created or imported a TaskList into Factory Orchestrator, you can run it.
+Once you've [created or imported a TaskList into Factory Orchestrator, you can run it](tasks-and-tasklists.md).
 This topic covers the process of running a TaskList.

-## Run a TaskList

 When you click on the **Run TaskLists** menu item, you'll be see the "Run TaskLists" screen.